scarletyoung/scarletyoung.github.io/source/_posts/Effective C++.md

 Base class templates may be specialized and that such specializations may not offer the same interface as the general template.
 Thus, compile generally refuses to look in templatized base classes for inherited names.

 To solve this problem, we have to somehow disable C++'s "don't look in templatized base classes" behavior.
 There are three way to do that
-1. preface calls to base class function with "this->".
+1. Preface calls to base class function with "this->".
-2. employ a using declaration.
+2. Employ a using declaration.
-3. explicitly specify that the function being called in the base class.
+3. Explicitly specify that the function being called in the base class.

 All of these approaches promise compilers that any subsequent specializations of the base class template will support the interface offered by the general template.